 - Explain the purpose of the learning walk and what overall trends were noticed across the school in a staff memo.
 Following the memo, discuss the findings at a staff meeting, to ensure all staff are engaged with the purpose and outcome(s) of the learning walk, while giving them a chance to feed back

 - If the learning walk highlighted issues with the practice of specific teachers, set up a face-to-face meeting with those concerned as soon as possible.
-Include a Key Stage leader or member of the senior leadership team (SLT).
+Include a Key Stage leader or member of the SLT.
 Follow up the meeting with a formal lesson observation to ensure practice has improved.
 Remember that learning walks shouldn't be used for appraisal purposes

 - You may find you need to change, revise or review a school policy after a learning walk.
 Any changes to school policies must be followed up with staff training to encourage engagement and awareness

 - You'll only need to prepare a written report if multiple SLT members are conducting simultaneous learning walks.
 If your governors conduct a learning walk, they'll need to write a report for the SLT